Introduction

 }

-// If no errors occurred, the user has been successfully stored
+// If there are no errors — the user is successfully saved

 let user = null;